Contents

 1. Hobbit Playhouse

-Give your kids the playhouse of their dreams while indulging your Lord Of The Rings obsession with this quirky hobbit house!
-This is one project worthy of your time and effort.
-Plan it right and you can have a daytime play space that transforms into an evening Shire reading nook for adults to enjoy.
+Give your kids the playhouse of their dreams, while indulging your Lord Of The Rings obsession, with this quirky hobbit house!
+As garden ideas go, this is one project that might take a bit of time and effort – but it’s worth it!
+In fact, if you plan it right and you can have a daytime play space that transforms into an evening Shire-themed reading nook for adults to enjoy.

 2. Rowing Boat Sandpit Ideas

 Ahoy mateys!
-Your little captains will have hours of endless fun traversing the high seas with this unique sandpit.
-Don’t have an old tender lying about?
-You can build a simple boat structure from plywood.
+Your little captains will have hours of endless fun traversing the high seas with this unique garden design.
+Don’t have an old boat lying about?
+No worries!
+You can either buy a ready-made sandpit or, if you’re feeling ready for some DIY, you could build a simple boat structure from plywood.
 Just remember to drill holes for drainage.

 3. Garden Noughts and Crosses

-The perfect puzzle for low maintenance gardens!
+The perfect puzzle for low-maintenance gardens!
 All you need is a few pieces of slate and some painted pebble markers.
 Whether it’s for the kids, grandkids or big kids at heart, this is a great addition to any outdoor space.
+It would work just as well across a small garden as it would in the corner of a large one.

 4. Mud Kitchen Ideas

-Let your budding chefs loose in the open air with a custom-built mud kitchen!
+Let your budding chefs loose in the open air with a custom-built mud kitchen in your own backyard.
 Add as many features as you want and give a good home to all of your disused crockery and pans.
 Throw in a picnic bench and your mud kitchen becomes a mud café.

 5. DIY Tyre Swing